 I graduated from Wesleyan University with a B.A. in the College of Letters, a three-year interdisciplinary program focused on European history, literature, and philosophy.
 I'm from Chiang Mai, Thailand, where I grew up with a love of books and soup noodles, and a strange distrust of the postal service, which continues to this day.

-You can get in touch with me at kvongkiatkajorn[at]motherjones[dot]com or find out what I'm currently thinking about on Twitter.
+You can get in touch with me at kvongkiatkajorn[at]motherjones[dot]com or find me on Twitter.